 Jitsi Meet is best known for its security, with a range of privacy features including control over which devices it can access.
 The software offers basics like screen sharing and presentation live streaming, as well as an integrated chat app for groups and individuals within video meetings.

-Past meetings, calendar, schedule, and integration schedule, all can be accessed for free with Jitsi Meet.
-It’s open-source software, hence users have the freedom to customize as per their use and can even add additional features.
+Past meetings, calendars, schedules, and integration schedules can all be accessed for free with Jitsi Meet.
+It’s open-source software, hence users have the freedom to customize it to their specifications and can even add additional features.

-It is entirely compatible with Android. and iPhone mobile apps.
-Google chrome extension, web RTC, and Microsoft 365 integration features are also provided by Jitsi Meet’s free video conferencing solution.
+It is entirely compatible with Android and iPhone mobile apps.
+Google Chrome extension, web RTC, and Microsoft 365 integration features are also provided by Jitsi Meet’s free video conferencing solution.

 What to Look for in Zoom Alternatives

-To conclude, this is a brief explanation of what features you should keep in mind for Zoom alternatives.
+To conclude, this is a brief explanation of what features you should keep in mind for Zoom alternatives for video calling.

 To make your learning experience a no-fuss and hassle-free one, the first thing you want to look for is whether the interface is a user-friendly and intuitive one or not.
 From the time you register to the taking of the courses, and also the overall system, it is very important for you to find the program’s interface convenient to use.

-Audio/Video is a highly critical aspect of conference and meeting apps, hence you should pick the one that offers clear sound and video services.
-Apps like Zoom can be problematic and incompatible with your device, so it is a good idea to consider its competitors who have better features to offer you.
+Audio/Video is a highly critical aspect of video conference and meeting apps, hence you should pick the one that offers clear sound and video services.
+Video conferencing software like Zoom can be problematic and incompatible with your device, so it is a good idea to consider its competitors who have better features to offer you.